-Take a look at the CTAs on the BarkBox website.
+Take a look at one of the CTAs on the BarkBox website.

-From these simple steps and practices, you should already have a good idea of some of the trigger words we mention below.
+From these simple steps and practices, you should already have a good idea of some of the trigger words you could use in your own website content, emails, ads, and calls to action.
 Continue reading to learn about 100 effective trigger words and the emotions they evoke in your readers.

 40 Trigger Words to Draw Visitors In